 As your dog gets older, you’ll find that he gets stressed much more easily and more often.

-Separation anxiety and stress is one of the most common behavior problems seen in older dogs.
+Separation anxiety and stress are among the most common behavior problems seen in older dogs.
 A dog who has separation anxiety will become very anxious when he senses his owner is about to leave.
-When the owner does leave, the dog can become destructive, barks or howls, may urinate or defecate, and may salivate profusely.
+When his owner does leave, he may become destructive, bark or howl, urinate or defecate indoors, or even salivate profusely.

 Solutions: Work with your veterinarian to discuss any of these behaviors.
 Your vet will check to see if any indicate a treatable condition, or they may determine the behaviors are due to cognitive dysfunction syndrome, which may need to be treated with medication or training.